 Published by Ethos Books and Singapore Heritage Society

-In conjunction with Pesta Ubin 2016, the Singapore Heritage Society has produced this information booklet to help visitors understand the Tua Pek Kong temple & festival on Pulau Ubin.
-Read more about the temple at its various locations, the dieties and rituals, as well a schedule for the Tua Pek Kong Festival on 20-25 May 2016.
+In conjunction with Pesta Ubin 2016, the Singapore Heritage Society produced this information booklet to help visitors understand the Tua Pek Kong temple & festival on Pulau Ubin, which is organised annually by the Pulau Ubin Fo Shan Ting Da Bo Gong Temple.
+The latest version includes a schedule for the Tua Pek Kong Festival on 9 to 14 May 2017.

 A book launch in conjunction with the exhibition opening of